aadali/nanofq/README.md

 Finally, get consensus sequence from the alignment file as draft consensus of the amplicon

 ## ChangeLog
+### nanofq (v0.2.1) 2025-11-29
+1. multi threads supported to stats bam/ubam/sam from file or stdin. bam file could be:

 ### nanofq (v0.2.0) 2025-11-26
 1. bam/sam format supported for `stats` subcommand